 The Lone Bellow

 Zach Williams, lead vocalist with all-singing, all-songwriting Americana trio The Lone Bellow, found his feet as a songwriter in the wake of a family crisis.
 When his wife sustained serious injuries in a horseriding accident, from which she thankfully recovered, he channelled his emotions into a journal, which eventually proved the perfect resource for earnest songwriting.
 He, Kanene Pipkin and Brian Elmquist came together in Brooklyn shortly thereafter and instantly struck a chord as writers and harmony vocalists; their work retaining an earnest quality that many fans and critics identified.
 2017 has seen them release an astonishing album with Sony Masterworks entitled Walk into a Storm, recorded at RCA studio A in Nashville with Dave Cobb (producer to Jason Isbell, Sturgill Simpson, Chris Stapleton).
 They’ve performed on Kimmel and transmitted their sound across the states, as well as touring relentlessly to take hold in new territories.
 Their Spotify wrapped reflects their worldwide impact: over a million fans across 61 countries!
-They’re back in England and at Band on the Wall in January, fans of Margo Price, Jason Isbell and others take note.

 We were thrilled to have XamVolo perform at our first Future Vibes show this year and could see the London-based vocalist, who twists jazz and RnB into progressive pop-wise forms, making his mark in a similar way to an artist like Labyrinth; both in the ‘driving seat’ as a solo artist and ‘passenger seat’ as a producer/creative designer with comprehensive understanding of the musical process.
 His recent singles Feels Good and Old Soul are a masterclass in jazz-influenced vocal and instrumental production, laced with gorgeous contemporary percussion, brass and synth bass.
 Whether production, design or solo stardom be his calling, he seems set for success whichever route he takes.
+Xam performs at Sounds from the Other City festival on the Band on the Wall stage in May.

 South Korean rapper and DJ Yaeji has racked up 4,000,000+ views on YouTube with her single Drink I’m Sippin On, which was published around the same time she began to considered herself a full-time musician….early October.
 She had been mixing music and graphic design assistance prior to that and making waves with her bi-lingual bars as well as her DJ’ing.
 Her mix for Dazed is sheer class and as one of BBC Music’s sounds of 2018, she seems set to entrance many a UK listener.